-For the daily running, the Brooks Beast 12 is entirely reliable.
+For the daily running, the Brooks Ghost 12 is entirely reliable.
 From the high durability to the impeccable cushioning, all of them support the runner with flat feet the most.

 In general, if you do not over-expect the shoes for the long-distance running, let’s choose this Kayano 26.
 It will work well for you, especially for the stability.

 Being suitable for treadmill, road, and light trail, the ASICS Gel-Kayano 26 is for the flat feet by its best stability.